 A $2.75 Million Settlement Against the U.S. Government

-Berman & Simmons Attorney Benjamin Gideon filed suit on behalf of Nate under the Federal Tort Claims Act (FTCA) after several lawyers told him there was nothing they could do to help him.
-Following two years of litigation, Ben and his team obtained a settlement of $2.75 million, one of the largest such settlements obtained in Maine history.
+Berman & Simmons filed suit on behalf of Nate under the Federal Tort Claims Act (FTCA) after several lawyers told him there was nothing they could do to help him.
+Following two years of litigation, our team obtained a settlement of $2.75 million, one of the largest such settlements obtained in Maine history.
 The VA was finally held accountable for their actions and for the first time in years, Nate and Missy were able to take back control of their lives and look forward to the future.

 You can read more details about Nate’s case here.